 Hey friend, I’m pretty sure you don’t need from me a list of reasons to read the Bible every day—because you probably already feel like you should.
-So instead, I’d like to share with you what has inspired me to actually WANT to read my Bible daily—the benefits to reading the Bible.
+So instead, I’d like to share with you what has inspired me to actually WANT to read my Bible—the benefits to reading the Bible daily.

 So, if you’re looking for some good motivation and inspiration to help you with reading the bible—then here’s 10 benefits to reading the Bible daily that you actually might not have considered.
 But, I’m not going to just stop there!
-I’ll also cover the importance of reading the Bible and why it really matters to you and your family.
+I’ll also cover the importance of reading the Bible every day and why it really matters to you and your family.